paxosglobal/paxos-token-contracts/README.md

 To guard against centralized control, the addresses above utilize multisignature contracts ([source](https://github.com/paxosglobal/simple-multisig)).
 Any change requires the presence of a quorum of signers in the same physical location, ensuring that no individual signer can unilaterally influence a change.

 ### ABI and Addresses

-The contract abi is in `PaxosToken.abi`, which is the implementation contract abi.
+Contract ABIs can be found in the `abis` folder.

 Interaction with token is done at the address of the proxy.
 Deployed token addresses can be found in the [Paxos docs](https://docs.paxos.com/stablecoin).